Finschia/finschia-sdk/docs/core/proto-docs.md

 <a name="lbm.collection.v1.MsgTransferFTResponse"></a>

 ### MsgTransferFTResponse
+Deprecated: do not use

 MsgTransferFTResponse is the Msg/TransferFT response type.

-Note: deprecated